 Propecia is a branded product which contains the active ingredient, Finasteride.
 Finasteride is a Type II 5-alpha reductase inhibitor and is usually the first port of call of people seeking effective hair loss treatment.

 Hair loss is a natural part of the hair’s life cycle for men and women.
-However, in men, an increase of testosterone can lead to thinning hair, which can eventually result in baldness.
+However, in men, an increase in testosterone can lead to thinning hair, which can eventually result in baldness.

 Propecia is used to treat male pattern hair loss on the anterior mid-scalp area and vertex.
 Like many treatments for progressive conditions, the earlier hair loss treatment is used, the more effective it is; Propecia cannot reverse complete baldness.

 Propecia contains the active ingredient, Finasteride, which is the only drug licensed in the UK for the treatment of male pattern hair loss.
 In 2014, the UK patent for Propecia expired, which meant that other companies could produce products containing generic Finasteride.
 In short, Finasteride and Propecia work in the same way, but Propecia is the original brand.

 All drugs carry the risk of side effects.
 For Propecia, side effects include reduced libido or erectile dysfunction (ED).
 Usually, these side effects are reversed once the patient ceases treatment.
 With progressive treatment, the risk of reduced libido or ED reduces over time.
 After 2-4 years of taking Propecia, the risk is eliminated completely.

 In very rare instances, the use of Propecia and other drugs containing Finasteride is thought to lead to breast cancer.
 Additionally, there are rare reports of men taking Propecia suffering from suicidal thoughts.
 If you begin to suffer from anxiety or suicidal thoughts or if you notice changes in the breast or nipple areas, contact your doctor immediately.